 Astrology has no more scientific basis than alchemy or belief in the existence of unicorns.

 Michael Shera, curator and director of astrophysics at the American Museum of Natural History

 Believing it exists may give us some sense of control

 So what’s the appeal?
-“People need to feel some level of control over their lives,” explains Kim Nuttall, Licensed Mental Health Counselor in Framingham, MA.
+“People need to feel some level of control over their lives,” explains Kim Nuttall, LMHC, a mental health counselor in Framingham, MA.
 “Astrology and it’s like offer some feeling of knowing the future, of being able to feel ‘prepared’ for it.
 We know that we cannot control the future in our logical minds, but it can be emotionally comforting to feel like there can be something to guide us.
 It’s not unlike religion in a lot of ways.
 It’s a way to make sense of the chaos of life.
 Life is just chaotic and it’s difficult to accept that there is no reason.”
 With respect to Mercury retrograde in particular, Nuttall says it makes for an “easy scapegoat for a bad day.”
 “There is a confirmation bias,” she says, ”My commute was awful!
 Oh, Mercury is in retrograde, that must be it.”